 Code Description DRV-14 Motor Capacity Sets the motor capacity to be used.
-The maximum motor capacity is limited by the inverter capacity and the keypad only displays the inverter capacity. uning type and run it.
-Select one of the options and ENT] key to run the auto tuning.
-Function 0 None Auto tuning function is disabled.
+The maximum motor capacity is limited by the inverter capacity and the keypad only displays the inverter capacity. then pre Select an auto tuning type and run it.
+Select one of the options and then press the [ENT] key to run the auto tuning. select one of the auto the parameter value Auto tuning function is disabled.
 Also, if you select one of the auto tuning options and run it, the parameter value will revert back to '0' when the auto tuning is complete.
-BAS-20 Auto Tuning 1 All (rotating type) Measures all motor parameters while the motor is rotating, including stator resistance (Rs), no-load current (Noload Curr), rotor time constant (Tr), etc. Since the motor is rotating while the parameters are being measured, if the load is connected to the motor spindle, the parameters may not be measured accurately.
+BAS-20 Auto Tuning 1 All (rotating type) Measures all motor parameters while the motor is rotating, including stator resistance (Rs), no- load current (Noload Curr), rotor time constant (Tr), etc. Since the motor is rotating while the parameters are being measured, if the load is connected to the motor spindle, the parameters may not be measured accurately.
 For accurate measurements, remove the load attached to the motor spindle.
-Note that the rotor time constant (Tr) must be
+LS is 221 dvanced eatures

-Code Description measured in a stopped position.
-2 All (static type) Measures all parameters while the motor is in the stopped position, including stator resistance (Rs), no-load current (Noload Curr), rotor time constant (Tr), etc. Since the motor is not rotating while the parameters are measured, the measurements are not affected when the load is connected to the motor spindle.
+Code Description Note that the rotor time constant (Tr) must be measured in a stopped position.
+2 All (stat type) ic Measures all parameters while the motor is in the stopped position, including stator resistance (Rs), no-load current (Noload Curr), rotor time constant (Tr), etc. Since the motor is not rotating while the parameters are measured, the measurements are not affected when the load is connected to the motor spindle.
 However, when measuring parameters, do not rotate the motor spindle on the load side.
 BAS-14 Noload Curr, BAS-21 Rs-BAS-24 Tr Displays motor parameters measured by auto tuning.
 For parameters that are not included in the auto tuning measurement list, the default setting will be displayed.

 - Perform auto tuning ONLY after the motor has completely stopped running. - Auto tuning operates when the inverter's auto mode is off. - Before you run auto tuning, check the motor pole number, rated slip, rated current, rated voltage, and efficiency on the motor's rating plate and enter the data.
 The default parameter setting is used for values that are not entered. - When measuring all parameters after selecting 2 (All-static type) at BAS-20: compared with rotation type auto tuning where parameters are measured while the motor is rotating, parameter values measured with static auto tuning may be less accurate.
 Inaccuracy of the measured parameters may degrade the performance of operations.
-Therefore, run statictype auto tuning by selecting 2 (All) only when the motor cannot be rotated (when gearing and belts cannot be separated easily, or when the motor cannot be separated mechanically - If auto tuning operates without wiring the motor, 'Rs Tune Err' or 'Lsig Tune Err' warning messages are displayed.
+Therefore, run static-type auto tuning by selecting 2 (All) only when the motor cannot be rotated (when gearing and belts cannot be separated easily, or when the motor cannot be separated mechanically from the load). - If auto tuning operates without wiring the motor, 'Rs Tune Err' or 'Lsig Tune Err' warning messages are displayed.
 It can be reset if you press 'STOP/RESET' button of the keypad.